Career change at 30, 40, and 50 — how to smoothly transitionLearn how to write a resume when you are changing careers. September 11, 2022 ·

 This is the type of thing to aim for:

-The passion and motivation for the new job jumps off the page and uses past experience to show that they can bring skills and insight across.
+The passion and motivation for the new job jump off the page and uses experience to show that they can bring skills and insight across.

 Want an example of a resume summary when changing careers?
 Here’s one: